Frequently Asked Questions

 How long does it take on average to process claims?

-Claims for less than $100,000 were processed in less than six months, on average.
-Nine out of ten claims were processed in less than nine months.
+Most claims for less than $100,000 were processed in less than six months.
 Only one claim took more than a year to process.
-In general, the bigger the amount claimed, the more complex the claim and longer its processing time.
+In general, larger claims are more complex and they take more time to process.

-See Figure 5 of the annual report for the time to process claims based on the amount claimed.
+See Figure 6 of the annual report for more details.

 What is the maximum amount the Fund can pay for one oil spill?